 Let $\cT_N$ be the family of all cone-confined trajectories from $0$ to $\cL_N$.
 Set

-The following statement as well as the understanding one needs to develop for its proof are crucial: In the notation and under the conditions of Theorem~\ref{Thm:limit}, for every $\beta \in [0 ,\beta_0 )$, the limit
+The following statement as well as the understanding one needs to develop for its proof are crucial: In the notation and under the conditions of Theorem~\ref{Thm:limit}, for every $\beta\in[0 ,\beta _0 )$, the limit

-exists $\bbP$-a.s.\ and in $L^2 (\Omega )$.
-For a while we shall focus on the ensembles of cone-confined trajectories and on proving~\eqref{eq:limitT}.
-We shall return to $\cD_N$ and prove the full statement~\eqref{eq:limit} only in Subsection~\ref{sub:DN}.
+exists $\bbP$-a.s.\ and in $L^2 (\Omega)$.
+For a while we shall focus on the ensembles of cone-confined trajectories and on proving \eqref {eq:limitT}.
+We shall return to $\cD_N$ and prove the full statement \eqref{eq:limit} only in Section \ref{sub:DN}.